 What to do when a US citizen dies in Mexico

-There are a significant number of United States citizens now living permanently or semi-permanently in Mexico.
+A significant number of United States citizens are now living permanently or semi-permanently in Mexico.
 According to the U.S. Department of State (2023), approximately 1.6 million people born in the US now reside in Mexico.
-This is still an approximate figure, as it may not include many ex-pats who remain in Mexico without the proper paperwork.
+This is still approximate, as it may not include many ex-pats who remain in Mexico without the proper paperwork.

 A closer estimation of the number of American ex-pats living in Mexico is believed to be nearer to 2 million.
 Records also indicate that there has been a significant surge in the number of Americans moving to Mexico in the last 3-4 years.